KOSASIH/qn-tech/README.md

 # qn-tech
 qn-tech is a cutting-edge repository for the Quantum Nexus project, focused on developing and securing global banking and business integrations with the Pi Network.
+This repository contains advanced algorithms, quantum encryption protocols, smart contract implementations, and tools for decentralized data exchange, aimed at enhancing collaboration, security, and operational efficiency across diverse sectors.
+Join us in revolutionizing the future of global finance and business partnerships!